ravindra-miyani/nasa/README.md

-# Complete guideline for NASA API
+# Complete Guideline For NASA API
-**Setup development environment**
+**Setup Development Environment**

    1. Install PhalconPHP Framework.
+(I choose PhalconPHP Framework because it is fastest framework built in C and deliver as an extension.
+PhalconPHP provides the lowest overhead for MVC-based applications)
    2. Setup Nginx or alternative web server.
 I have used nginx as web server. following is the complete nginx configuration.
 >    server {
 >         listen   80;